NannyML/nannyml/docs/examples/california_housing.rst

 .. image:: ../_static/example_california_performance_distribution_Latitude.svg

-Indeed, distributions of these variables are completely different in each chunk.
-This was expected, as the original dataset has observations from nearby locations next to each other.
+Indeed, we can see the distributions of these variables are completely different in each chunk.
+This was expected, as the original dataset has observations from nearby locations.
 Let's see it on a scatter plot:

 .. code:: python